 Audacious does not seem to know that disc numbers exist.

-#2 Updated by J R over 1 year ago
+#2 Updated by J R almost 3 years ago

 DISCNUMBER | ID3 frame: TPOS | Description: Part of a set

 So for example a 2-CD album might have disc 1, tracks 1-10 and then disc 2, tracks 1-5 (aka no disc, tracks 11-15).

 #3 Updated by Space Trash over 1 year ago

 (I'm not a programmer, so I apologize if this is not worded/formatted properly, but I'll get the point across.)

 If you have, say, a double album (1 album of 2 CDs - like the White Album) with 30 tracks (15 on each CD), the mp3s will (or should) be tagged with a disc number (I've seen it called "album number", or "part" of a box set) in addition to the track number.